ericTrautsch/mysql-docker-cs4400-project/Deliverable4.md

 -   Incoming – Each instance represents a part shipment ordered from a supplier.

 ## Attributes

-Based on the above ER model, the attributes are as follows:

 | Entity     | Attribute        | Description                                   |
 |------------|------------------|-----------------------------------------------|
 | Part       | part_id (Key)    | Unique identifier for a part                  |